An Educated Warm Start For Deep Image Prior-Based Micro CT Reconstruction: Investigation of the Role of Pretraining

 \paragraph{Investigating Feature Reuse}

-In a similar spirit to \cite{neyshabur2020tl}, we feed a noise image to EDIP (trained on pairs of FBP and ground truth image).
-By doing so, we make any visual features learned in the pretraining stage completely useless.
-This is to shed insights into the factors that come into play when adapting the model to downstream test data.
-We observe faster convergence with respect to the standard DIP for the Lotus dataset (see Figure~\ref{fig:comp_ellipses_lotus_20-main}).
-EDIP (fed with FBP) still results in faster convergence, showing consistency with the intuition that decreasing feature reuse leads to diminishing benefits.
-Figure~\ref{fig:iterates_lotus_noise} shows that EDIP remolds the noise image differently compared to the standard DIP.
-The inductive biases learned at the pretraining stage prioritize a reshape of the noise image as ellipse-like structures: the model makes an educated reconstruction relying on the data-generating process and the space of solutions learned in the pretraining stage.
-This suggests that the model is learning features that are invariant of the input; other factors (e.g.\ lower distributional statistics) from the pretrained parameters are also helping the adaptation.
-It is then re-adapted (and improves over the initial reconstructive properties) by enforcing data-consistency via formulation \eqref{eqn:diptv}.
+In a similar spirit to \cite{neyshabur2020tl}, we feed a noise image to EDIP (trained on pairs of FBP and ground truth image), which makes any visual features learned in the pretraining stage useless.
+This allows us to disentangle influencing factors involved in the fine-tuning stage.
+We consistently observe faster convergence of EDIP with respect to the standard DIP for the Lotus dataset.
+EDIP (fed with FBP) still results in faster convergence, which agree well with the intuition that decreasing feature reuse leads to diminishing benefits.
+Fig.~\ref{fig:iterates_noise} (left) shows that EDIP remolds the noise image differently compared to the standard DIP.
+The learned inductive biases prioritize reshaping the noise image as ellipse-like structures.
+The model makes an educated reconstruction.
+The features learned during pretraining are invariant of the input.
+The pretrained model is then adapted by enforcing data-consistency via \eqref{eqn:diptv}.

-On the Walnut, the benefit of pretraining seems (at least quantitatively) not to be as dramatic as for the Lotus, if a noise image input is used.
-Figure~\ref{fig:iterates_walnut_noise} in Appendix~\ref{sec:walnut_continued} shows that EDIP still gives us some qualitative advantages over DIP.
-We hypothesize that the problem geometry of the Lotus \texttt{Sparse 20} has induced more generalizable feature representations.
-In fact, the difficulty of the inverse problem has prevented the model from overfitting on ``dataset-specific knowledge''.
-Meanwhile, the Walnut reconstruction can be considered more of a post-processing task\footnote{See Figure~\ref{fig:pretraining_samples_lotus} in Appendix~\ref{sec:lotus_continued} and Figure~\ref{fig:pretraining_samples_ellipses_walnut} in Appendix~\ref{sec:walnut_continued} for a direct comparison between the Lotus \texttt{Sparse 20} and Walnut \texttt{Sparse 120} settings.}.
-There is, indeed, room for overfitting to the image class, and such dataset-specific knowledge is usually detrimental to the transfer.
+On the Walnut, cf.\ Fig.~\ref{fig:iterates_noise} (right), the benefit of pretraining is less pronounced, if a noise image input is used.
+This might be due to the fact that the Walnut has a higher resolution and many more fine details, which are not present in the training dataset.
+Nonetheless, pretraining can still remold noise input into a walnut faster than DIP, yet the FBP input (used in the pretraining) is even more effective.
+These observations fully agree with that for Lotus.